 Emotional and spiritual care

-Emotional and spiritual care will be critical, especially for families of people killed in the storms, first responders and those in the tornadoes’ direct paths.
-Long-term mental health and trauma support will also be required.
+Emotional and spiritual care is critical, especially for families of people killed in the storms, first responders and those in the tornadoes’ direct paths.
+Long-term mental health and trauma support is also needed.
 Some of the affected communities were impacted by previous events, which has left them with increased trauma from natural hazards.

-There is also the severe risk of poor emotional health, suicide or self-harming behaviors among farmers and ranchers after disasters.
+There is also a severe risk of poor emotional health among farmers and ranchers after disasters.

 Business recovery